Victory City: Writing and publication

 Ahead of publication, it was announced that due to the attack on Rushdie in 2022, he would not be promoting the novel in public, though he did publish several tweets and speak to The New Yorker and WNYC Studios about it.
 The novel was finished before Rushdie was attacked.
 The writer's 15th novel was commemorated with a virtual launch hosted by Margaret Atwood and Neil Gaiman.

 Summary

 Victory City is framed as a fictional translation of an epic originally written in Sanskrit.
-The focaliser and protagonist is Pampa Kampana, partly inspired by the historical, fourteenth-century princess-poet Gangadevi, who is given (or cursed with) a 247-year lifespan.
+The focaliser and protagonist is Pampa Kampana, partly inspired by the historical, fourteenth-century princess-poetess Gangadevi, who is given (or cursed with) a 247-year lifespan.
 Through her magical powers, she wills into existence the empire Bisnaga, and its capital city of the same name, inspired largely by the historical fourteenth- to sixteenth-century Empire of Vijayanagara, and rules it as what one review calls "a sort of feminist utopia", variously as a minister, regent, and queen consort, for over two hundred years.
 Covering multiple generations, her reign includes having affairs with Portuguese adventurers and turning people into animals with her spells.
 Eventually, Bisnaga is brought down by political intrigue, competing neighbours, and religious bigotry.